abhisekumarjha/Calculator/README.md

 # Calculator
-Designed a calculator  using HTML, CSS, and JavaScript.
+Designed a simple interest calculator  using HTML, CSS, and JavaScript.